CSC490-Capstone-Design-Course/machine-vision/README.md

 **Evaluation Results**:
 In terms of our Evaluation results we looked at 3 major values, namely Mean Absolute Error value (MAE), Median Absolute Error value, and Standard Deviation of Residuals value:

-1. Mean Absolute Error(MAE) value: 11.9, suggesting a moderate level of error in the predictions.
+1. Mean Absolute Error (MAE) value: 11.9, suggesting a moderate level of error in the predictions.
 2. Median Absolute Error value: 9.9, suggesting that ¼ of the model predictions have an absolute error of less than 9.9 units.
 3. Standard Deviation of Residuals value: 15.3, suggesting that there is a slight variability in the model’s predictions.
-Ultimately highlighting that certain poses or scenarios yield more accurate predictions, while others may result in larger errors.
+Ultimately highlighting that certain handposes or scenarios yield more accurate predictions, while others may result in larger errors.

 Below are the results from the console:
 Evaluate the Test Dataset